The Devil's Walk (album)

 The Devil's Walk is a studio album by Apparat.
 It was released on Mute Records on 27 September 2011.
+The song Goodbye featuring Soap&Skin on vocals was used as the theme song for the Netflix series Dark.

 Critical reception

 At Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, the album received an average score of 76, based on 16 reviews, indicating "generally favorable reviews".